docmh/truthtrail/README.md

 You can get an API key from OpenAI by signing up for their service.

+### Progressive Web App 📱

+The client part is a Progressive Web App (PWA).
+You can install it on your device by opening the client in your web browser and then clicking on the install button in the address bar.

 ## Usage 🕹️

 To start the server part, you need to set your working directory to the directory where the `truthtrail.js` file is located.
 Then you can start the server by running the following command in the terminal: